shuting12/Take_home/README.md

 4. Key Insights on User Growth Trends and Data Quality Issues.pdf
    - This is the email I would send to the team, sharing key findings from the data and highlighting important data quality issues.
+   - also included word version in case any download/open issue.

 ### Prerequisites:
 If you would like to run the python file, please make sure you have following packages: